US Senate moves forward with military nominations despite abortion protest

 “While good for these three officers, it doesn’t fix the problem or provide a path forward for the 316 other general and flag officers that are held up by this ridiculous hold,” Kirby told reporters.

-Brown, a career fighter pilot, was the Air Force’s first Black commander of the Pacific Air Forces and most recently its first Black chief of staff, making him the first African American to lead any of the military branches.
+Brown, a career fighter pilot, was the Air Force’s first Black commander of the Pacific Air Forces and, most recently, its first Black chief of staff, making him the first African American to lead any of the military branches.
 His confirmation will also mark the first time the Pentagon’s top two posts were held by African Americans, with Defense Secretary Lloyd Austin as the top civilian leader.

 Brown, 60, replaces Joint Chiefs Chairman Army General Mark Milley, who is retiring after four decades in military service.
 Milley’s four-year term as chairman ends on September 30.